fommil/fpmortals/manuscript/wip.md

 of the calculation.

 `TheseT` can also be thought of from a different angle: `A` does not need to be an *error*.
-In `WriterT`, the `A` may be a secondary calculation that we are computing along with the primary calculation `B` an the same is true here.
-`TheseT` allows early exit when something special about `A` demands it, like when Charlie Bucket found the last golden ticket (`A`) he threw away his chocolate bar (`B`).
+Similarly to `WriterT`, the `A` may be a secondary calculation that we are computing along with the primary calculation `B`. `TheseT` allows early exit when something special about `A` demands it, like when Charlie Bucket found the last golden ticket (`A`) he threw away his chocolate bar (`B`).

 ### `ContT`

 *Continuation Passing Style* (CPS) is a style of programming where functions never return, instead *continuing* to the next computation.
-CPS is popular in Javascript and Lisp as they allow non-blocking I/O (including interacting with the user) with callbacks to handle data when it becomes available, or when an action occurs.
+CPS is popular in Javascript and Lisp as they allow non-blocking I/O via callbacks when data is available.
 A direct translation of the pattern into impure Scala looks like

 {lang="text"}
 ~~~~~~~~